chloeandisabel/facts/README.md

 ### Rules

-Rules describe a pattern using a block of PQL code, and then accept a block of ruby code to run for each successful match.
+Rules are defined by describing a pattern using a block of PQL code, and profiding a block of ruby code to run for each successful match.
 The block is run in a context with methods defined for each of the pattern's named matches.
-Methods can also be defined, and will run in same context as the action.

 The action block is passed one argument, 'e', an `Entry` instance.
 The entry has methods available to write each type of fact in the ontology.